daoudzairi/Feedback/feedback.md

                    Issuer:   /C=US/O=Let's Encrypt/CN=R3
 +Start Time:         2021-12-11 12:32:32 (GMT-5)
 ---------------------------------------------------------------------------
-    - +Server: nginx
+    - + Server: nginx
-    - +The anti-clickjacking X-Frame-Options header is not present.
+    - + The anti-clickjacking X-Frame-Options header is not present.
-    - +The X-XSS-Protection header is not defined.
+    - + The X-XSS-Protection header is not defined.
 This header can hint to the user agent to protect against some forms of XSS
-    - +The site uses SSL and the Strict-Transport-Security HTTP header is not defined.
+    - + The site uses SSL and the Strict-Transport-Security HTTP header is not defined.
-    - +The site uses SSL and Expect-CT header is not present.
+    - + The site uses SSL and Expect-CT header is not present.
-    - +The X-Content-Type-Options header is not set.
+    - + The X-Content-Type-Options header is not set.
 This could allow the user agent to render the content of the site in a different fashion to the MIME type
-    - +All CGI directories 'found', use '-C none' to test none
+    - + All CGI directories 'found', use '-C none' to test none
-    - +The Content-Encoding header is set to "deflate" this may mean that the server is vulnerable to the BREACH attack.
+    - + The Content-Encoding header is set to "deflate" this may mean that the server is vulnerable to the BREACH attack.

 #### Screenshots:
 ![External Services architectuur](https://github.com/daoudzairi/Feedback/blob/main/feedbackimg/DDos.png)